-Engine/Motor Belt Tension G25 7/16" (11mm) deflection with 8 lbs.
-(3,6kG) of deflection force D33 7/16" (11mm) deflection with 16 lbs.(7,2kg) of deflection force counterclockwise to loosen the belt.
+Belt Tension 7/16" (11mm) deflection with 8 lbs.
+(3,6kG) of deflection force 7/16" (11mm) deflection with 16 lbs.(7,2kg) of deflection force

 - 1. Remove the two belt covers located underneath the engine. - 2.
 For Manual Clutch Handle: Loosen the drive belt turnbuckle jam nuts.
 Turn the turnbuckle counterclockwise (as viewed from the top) to tighten the belt, clockwise to loosen the belt.